ChristofSchwarz/qseok_on_minikube/keycloak/readme.md

 The steps below will start keycloak as a K8s deployment and expose it as a service for your Minikube (NodePort).
 If deployed on a production cluster, you may need the service type "LoadBalancer".
 In this case, edit the `keycloak-svc.yaml` file first.

 The simpliest case is Keycloak *without* persistence.
-You will need two objects:
+You will need two objects (a deployment and a service):
 ```
 kubectl create -f keycloak-depl-nopersist.yaml -f keycloak-svc.yaml
 ```
-If you want to persist the Keycloak settings (which I recommend), you have to first install a persisted Postgres DB:
+If you want to persist the Keycloak settings (which I recommend), you have to first install a persisted Postgres DB (has a pvc, a deployment, and a service):
 ```
 kubectl create -f postgres-pvc.yaml -f postgres-depl.yaml -f postgres-svc.yaml
 kubectl create -f keycloak-depl-persist.yaml -f keycloak-svc.yaml